Battle of Thị Nại Bay: Background

-The battle
+Battle

 The Yuan landed at midnight of 13 February.
 From the east, Cheng Pin and Chao Ta led 300 soldiers approaching the fort, while Chen Chung-ta, Li Ch'uan and Su Ch'uan commanded 1,600 troops approaching from the north, and the main army of 3,000 led by Sogetu to attack the fort from the south in three columns.

 In the morning at 05:00 AM, the Cham opened the south gate, marched to the beach and met the Yuan with 10,000 men, several elephants and around 100 Muslim trebuchets.
 The Cham divided their force into three columns, with some were carrying banners and beating the drum.
 The battle fought fiercely by both sides, but the skilled Mongol general managed to defeat the Cham army.
 The battle lasted until 01:00 AM, then Chinese troops from the north and east entered the fort, butchered and drowned several thousands of defenders.
 The Yuan seized enemy grain storage in addition to their supplies.
 The Cham king abandoned his temporary headquarter, set his warehouse on fire, killed the Mongol envoys Yu Yongxian and Yilan before evacuating into the mountains.
 Yuan troops captured Vijaya on 17 February for two days, then withdrew outside the city to set up their camps.